 Day 13: International departure for homeward bound

-2.Two night boutique hotel in Kathmandu with breakfast.
+2.Two nights Boutique hotel in Kathmandu with breakfast.

 3.During the trek three times full board meals like a (Breakfast - lunch - Dinner) with 3 times cup of tea or coffee